Evaluation birepresentations of affine type A Soergel bimodules: Introduction

 Let us finish this introduction with a disclaimer.
 We do not present a theory of triangulated birepresentations in this paper.
-Some ingredients for such a theory can already be found in the literature, e.g.~\cite{elias2018, elias-hogancamp, hogancamp, laugwitz-miemietz, stevenson}, but many foundational results are still missing.
-For a start, it is not clear which parts of finitary birepresentation theory, e.g. the notion of simple transitive birepresentation, the categorical (weak) Jordan-H\"older theorem, the relation with (co)algebra $1$-morphisms, the double-centralizer theorem (see~\cite{mmmtz2020} and references therein), generalize to the triangulated setting and/or in which form exactly.
+First of all, it is not yet clear whether our evaluation functors can be extended to triangulated functors between the homotopy category of bounded complexes in affine type $A$ Soergel bimodules and its counterpart in finite type $A$.
+Proving the existence of such an extension is a non-trivial exercise in obstruction theory, which will have to be addressed in the future.
+This extension problem was first mentioned in \cite[Section 16]{elias2018}, where it is conjectured to be solvable, and a similar problem will have to be solved in order to prove~\cite[Conjecture 1.2]{AL-ELR} for the categorification of the internal braid group action on quantum groups.
+Secondly, some ingredients for a theory of triangulated birepresentations can already be found in the literature, e.g.~\cite{elias2018, elias-hogancamp, hogancamp, laugwitz-miemietz, stevenson}, but many foundational results are still missing.
+In general, it is not clear which parts of finitary birepresentation theory, e.g. the notion of simple transitive birepresentation, the categorical (weak) Jordan-H\"older theorem, the relation with (co)algebra $1$-morphisms, the double-centralizer theorem (see~\cite{mmmtz2020} and references therein), generalize to the triangulated setting and/or in which form exactly.
 These questions need to be answered first, before one can even think of categorifying the induction product of evaluation representations from~\cite[Section 2.5]{lnt}.
 Finally, all of this is just for affine type $A$.
 Hecke algebras of other affine Coxeter types also have interesting finite-dimensional representations, but there are no evaluation morphisms in those cases, so other ideas will be needed to categorify those representations.
 In other words, the results in this paper are (hopefully) just the tip of a (tricky) triangulated iceberg.